Muamba Fishers of Men Church:

 Fishers of Men Ministries church of Tseikuru Township is in the Eastern region of Kenya.
 This church began as a fellowship with 34 members.
-Two weeks of being officially opened in early 2020, all the churches in Kenya were closed by the government due to Covid-19 pandemic.
-By March 2021, the church had celebrated their first anniversary and due to their growth was officially commissioned as a church congregation.
+Two weeks after being officially opened in early 2020, all the churches in Kenya were closed by the government due to the COVID-19 pandemic.
+By March 2021, the church had celebrated its first anniversary and due to its growth was officially commissioned as a church congregation.

 The Tseikuru church has continued to grow steadily; bringing the light of Christ to an area with such great needs.
 This church now has nearly 80 members, 30 children attending Sunday School, and 3 missional communities.
 At present, the biggest challenge is SPACE.
 The church is located in a rental house and as the number of members is increasing; they are quickly outgrowing their current space.